Poundon House’s country house interiors have featured in many interior magazines like House and Garden and World of Interiors.

 Since our parents brought the house from the Post Office over 35 years ago, the interiors at Poundon House have been lovingly restored room by room.
 The house also has a very interesting history, having been used during the second world war to help break the Enigma Code.
 During its use by the Post Office, many rooms were boarded up, including the fireplaces, floorboards etc in order to protect the interiors.
 We love when we meet people who were based at the house during this time, to hear how it used to be in this fascinating part of its history.

-Coco Wedding Venues recently featured the interiors of Poundon House on their blog ‘Home Tour‘.
+Coco Wedding Venues recently featured the country house interiors of Poundon House on their blog ‘Home Tour‘.

 Coco Wedding Venues: ‘This charming Edwardian-era country house, set within beautifully landscaped grounds, has been lovingly restored to its original splendour.
 This Oxfordshire gem features nine bedrooms, three large reception rooms, a handsome library and an intimate wood-paneled study.